GSA/digitalgov.gov/content/posts/2017-05-01-build-your-audience-by-hosting-a-twitter-chat.md

 ---
+url: /2017/05/01/build-your-audience-by-hosting-a-twitter-chat/
 date: 2017-05-01 3:00:08 -0400
-title: 'Build Your Audience by Hosting a Twitter Chat'
+title: Build Your Audience by Hosting a Twitter Chat
-summary: 'Twitter is more than just a platform for sharing news and updates\: it can be a tool for directly communicating with your community and understanding what is important to them.
+summary: 'Twitter is more than just a platform for sharing news and updates: it can be a tool for directly communicating with your community and understanding what is important to them.
 One way you can connect with your Twitter audience is by hosting a Twitter Chat.
 They can be a good way to discuss key topics,'
-authors: [aids-gov]
+authors:
+  - aids-gov
 categories:
   - Content
   - Managing Digital
   - Social Media
-  - 'Strategy and Policy'
+  - 'Strategy &amp; Policy'
   - Writing
 tag:
   - AIDS.gov